-2.4GHz wireless phone systems, microwave ovens, and 2.4GHz walkie talkies.
-Survey tools provide a means to help find and isolate a conflicting wireless network.
+2.4GHz wireless phone systems, microwave ovens, and 2.4GHz radios.
+Survey tools can provide a means to help find and isolate a conflicting wireless network.
 If the source of interference is not a conflicting 802.11 network, a spectrum analyzer may help.